INM-6/python-odmltables/doc/tutorial.rst

     myXlsTable.header_style.fontcolor = ''
     myXlsTable.header_style.fontstyle = 'bold 1'

 The same way you can adapt the styles ``first_style`` and ``second_style``.
-Those are the styles used for the normal rows of the table.
-For a better overview there are those two styles, which are used alternating (for more information see section about `changing pattern`_.
+Those are the styles used for the orginary rows of the table.
+For a better visual representation, two style attributes exist that can be used in an alternating fashion (see section about `Changing grid patterns`_).

 You can find a table with all possible colors and their names :download:`here <colors.xls>`.